-By Soulskill from Slashdot's many-foreheads-were-slapped department
+By Soulskill from Slashdot's hoping-the-next-leap-will-be-the-leap-home department

 < article continued at Slashdot